 The term “junk” does not indicate the condition of the coins but signifies that their value is derived primarily from their metal content rather than any collectible or face value.
 These coins have no significant numismatic or collector value above their bullion content.

-Why Are Coins No Longer Made from Silver?
+Why Coins Are No Longer Made from Silver

 Many people today have little understanding of the history of precious metals as money, let alone any direct memories of when silver coins were in circulation.
 Precious metals investors, coin collectors, numismatists, silver stackers, and history buffs use the term to describe US coins that were minted prior to the 1965 debasement.